tardate/LittleCodingKata/julia/fire-station-coverage/README.md

 ## Thinking about the Problem

-The firs thing we can note is that buildings are irrelevant for the answer.
+The first thing we can note is that buildings are irrelevant for the answer.

 If we consider each fire station a "source", we have a [multi-source shortest path problem](https://en.wikipedia.org/wiki/Shortest_path_problem).